switch7derek/job-board/README.md

 yarn test:ui
 ```

-## Database
+## Data

-The application uses SQLite.
-The database file (`jobboard.db`) is populated from `slt-jobs.csv`.
-To import the CSV data into the database, run:
+The application uses a JSON file to store job data.
+The JSON file (`jobboard.json`) is populated from `slt-jobs.csv`.
+To import the CSV data into the JSON file, run:

 ```bash
 yarn import-csv
 ```

-This will clear any existing jobs and import all jobs from the CSV file.
+This will replace any existing jobs and import all jobs from the CSV file.

 ## Build